cornazano/conferences/2019/DevOpsDaysTO.md

 > Value stream canvas exercises can help us to determine where the bottlenecks are in our value stream. #DevOpsDaysTO

-## Inner Source: How TELUS is Adopting Open-Source Practices to Solve Problems of Scale, and how you can too.
+## <a name="hossain"></a> Inner Source: How TELUS is Adopting Open-Source Practices to Solve Problems of Scale, and how you can too.

 [Wasim Hossain](https://twitter.com/wascloud) (TELUS)